 Sometimes it helps to just talk and get information to help things feel more in control.
 Making the right pregnancy choice for you means getting as much info as you can.
 Learning all you can will help control a stressful situation and give hope to what you’re facing right now.

 If you don’t feel ready to reach out to anyone just yet, hearing others’ experiences with adoption may help.
-Just click below to hear from other women what open adoption was like for them:
+Hear from other women what open adoption was like for them.

 Mardie Caldwell, C.O.A.P., is nationally recognized as an expert on open adoption.
 A Certiﬁed Open Adoption Practitioner (C.O.A.P.), Caldwell is the founder of Lifetime Adoption Center, established in 1986.
 She has assisted in over 2,000 successful adoptions and was one of the ﬁrst adoption professionals on the Internet.

 Caldwell’s life work is dedicated to educating and helping birth parents find the right adoptive parents for their child.
 She spreads the word about modern adoption through speaking appearances, webinars, online resources, and as a podcast show host.